 Paramount has entered into firm-service processing, transportation and NGLs fractionation commitments covering a substantial portion of its production.
-If Paramount is unable to meet its obligations under these firm-service agreements, it will be required to pay for the unutilized capacity thereunder and may be exposed to other liabilities.
-To the extent Paramount does not either currently, or in the future, have sufficient Company-owned or firm-service capacity in place, it will have to utilize interruptible capacity on third-party infrastructure (and/or in the case of insufficient liquids transportation capacity, trucking or rail options).
+If Paramount is unable to meet its obligations under these firm-service agreements, it will be required to pay for the unutilized capacity thereunder and may be exposed to other liabilities or consequences, including the claw-back of firm-service volumes.
+To the extent Paramount does not either currently, or in the future, have sufficient Company-owned or firm-service capacity in place, it will have to attempt to rely on interruptible capacity on third-party infrastructure (and/or in the case of insufficient liquids transportation capacity, trucking or rail options).
 There is no guarantee that such interruptible capacity, or other liquids transportation options, will be available or, if they are, that they can be obtained or utilized at a reasonable cost.
 For additional information, see "Reserves and Other Oil and Gas Information".